Janet Fockart: Life

 Little is known of her background.
 In the 15th century there was a Scottish landowning family, Folkert of Folkertoun, and she may have been a relation.

 Janet Fockart was married three times, to John Todd, in 1560 to the luxury merchant and magistrate William Fowler (d.
 1572), with whom she had seven children, and to James Hathoway (d.
-1579).
+1579), a nephew of the merchant Alexander Park.
 In early modern Scotland, married women did not usually adopt their husband's surnames.

 Already during Fowler's lifetime, she was engaged in business as a moneylender, and after 1580, she rose to become one of the most successful in this line of business in Edinburgh.
 Among her clients were Robert Stewart, 1st Earl of Orkney, regent James Douglas, 4th Earl of Morton, as well as king James VI of Scotland, who was a regular client.
 She left a substantial fortune at her death.
 She was the mother of the poet William Fowler and grandmother of the poet William Drummond of Hawthornden.
 A daughter Sarah married an Edinburgh merchant John Inglish or Inglis, and their son Robert Inglis settled in London by 1630 and registered a coat of arms.

-Janet and William Fowler's merchant stock
+Janet Fockart and William Fowler's merchant stock

 William Fowler senior and Janet Fockart had a shop and warehouse.
 They sold cloth, trimmings and haberdashery.
 He died in 1572, and his registered will included his entire stock.
 There were fine silk damasks for gowns, and woollen "friezes" for cloaks, serge for coats and women's riding clothes.
-Fourteen thousand counterfeit pearls were probably to be used for masque costumes.
+Fourteen thousand counterfeit pearls and "tock" fabric were probably to be used for masque costumes.

+William Fowler, the merchant, was also a treasurer of the French revenues and dowry income of Mary, Queen of Scots.
+An exchequer account for 1564 includes payments from William Fowler, £500 was used for the wages of her guard and £500 for her expenses in Perth.

+Ten years after the death of William Fowler the merchant, their son William Fowler (the poet) went to London and visited the French ambassador Michel de Castelnau.
+He hoped the ambassador would help him get payment for an old debt owed to his father by Mary, Queen of Scots.
+Fowler described his meetings with the ambassador in letters to Francis Walsingham.
+He mentioned in May 1583 that his mother, Janet Fockart, despaired of recovering the debt.
+She had already written for repayment to the French administrators of Mary's dowry, including the Archbishop of Glasgow, Péguillon, and René Dolu, to no avail.

-Customers included Margaret Kennedy, Countess of Orkney, an account of her expenses in 1584 includes debts to Fockart.
+Janet Fokart's customers included Margaret Kennedy, Countess of Orkney, an account of her expenses in 1584 includes debts to Fockart.